-A credit freeze basically seals your credit history by preventing a credit reporting company from releasing your credit information to a third party.
-If a thief tries to use your Social Security number and other personal information to apply for a mortgage loan, credit card, or other form of credit, the creditor would reject the application because it couldn’t check your credit score.
+A credit freeze seals your credit history by preventing a credit reporting company from releasing your credit information to a third party.
+If a thief tries to use your Social Security number and other personal information to apply for a mortgage loan, credit card, or other forms of credit, the creditor would reject the application because it couldn’t check your credit score.
 It won't prevent misuse of your current accounts though.
 (Learn the difference between a credit report and credit score.)

 To protect your file with the three major credit reporting agencies—Equifax, Experian, and TransUnion—you have to initiate a freeze with each bureau.
 (Learn more about credit freezes, including how to set one up, in What's a Credit Freeze and When Should I Use One?)

 Once your credit file is under a credit freeze, creditors will only be able to access your account if you unfreeze it for a specific time period or a specific company or person.
 To unfreeze and refreeze your credit file, you’ll need to use a Personal Identification Number (PIN).

 The cost and requirements for adding and removing a freeze used to vary from state to state.
 But as of September 21, 2018, the federal Economic Growth, Regulatory Relief, and Consumer Protection Act (Senate Bill 2155) made placing and lifting a credit freeze free, no matter where you live.
 (15 U.S.C. § 1681c-1).